ttlion/sdtDBNsGUI/README.md

     <em>Tab 6 after specifying all parameters needed</em>
 </p>

-The trajectory obtained in the previous image is the same obtained in [Example 3 of the sdtDBN webpage](https://ttlion.github.io/sdtDBN/#example-3---getting-an-estimated-trajectory) for the subject 3, as all parameters specified are the same.
+The trajectory obtained in the previous image is the same as the one obtained in [Example 3 of the sdtDBN webpage](https://ttlion.github.io/sdtDBN/#example-3---getting-an-estimated-trajectory) for subject 3, as all parameters specified are the same.

 ## Seventh tab: making predictions for several ids